anantsinghal47/hello-chat-app/README.md

 # hello-chat-app
-Hello chat app is a flutter based  messaging application , through which you can connect to your family and friends
+Hello chat app is a flutter based  messaging application , through which you can connect to your family and friends. check out releases for hands on :)